-Beth is the Communications and Outreach Manager of Stay Work Play.
+Beth is the Director of Communications at Stay Work Play.
 In this role, Beth is responsible for the planning, development and implementation of the organization’s marketing strategies and communications.
 She is responsible for helping to build and manage the organization’s brand and all aspects of communications in order to raise awareness of the organization.
 She plays a critical role in building relationships on behalf of Stay Work Play, helping to expand the organization’s impact and reach.

-As the prior Administrator of Stay Work Play, she provided office and administrative help, as well as executive-level support to the President & CEO.
+As the prior Administrator and Programs Manager of Stay Work Play, she has a vast amount of institutional knowledge with the organization.
 Beth has prior experience in the nonprofit sector with her time at the Belknap Mill Society in Laconia, an organization established to preserve and maintain the oldest, unaltered textile brick mill in the United States, as the organization’s Managing Director.
 With her background, Beth has experience in development, operations, and creating internal structure with non-profits and corporations.

-Born and raised in New Hampshire, Beth is a true New Hampshire “townie.”
-Recently relocated to Concord, she looks forward to getting more engaged in the happenings in the state’s capital region.
+Born and raised in New Hampshire, and recently relocated to Concord, she looks forward to getting more engaged in the happenings in the state’s capital region.